Linear Adversarial Concept Erasure: Solving the Linear Maximin Game

-We solve the relaxed objective \cref{eq:relaxed-game} with alternate minimization and maximization over $\vtheta$ and $P$, respectively.
-Concretely, we alternate between: (a) holding $P$ fixed taking an unconstrained gradient step over $\vtheta$ towards minimizing the objective; (b) holding $\vtheta$ fixed and taking an unconstrained gradient step towards maximizing the objective; (c) adhering to the constraint by projecting $P$ onto the Fantope, using the algorithm given by \citet{DBLP:conf/nips/VuCLR13}.
-See \cref{app:optimization} for more details on the optimization procedure and \cref{algorithm} for a pseudocode of the complete algorithm.\looseness=-1
+We solve the relaxed objective \cref{eq:relaxed-game} with alternate minimization and maximization over $\param$ and $\PP$, respectively.\footnote{ This procedure is a form of gradient descent--ascent and, thus, is not guaranteed to converge.
+However, given promising empirical results, we did not explore more complex algorithms that come with a convergence guarantee. } Concretely, we alternate between: (i) holding $\PP$ fixed and taking an unconstrained gradient step over $\param$ towards minimizing the objective, (ii) holding $\param$ fixed and taking an unconstrained gradient step towards maximizing the objective, and (iii) enforcing the constraint by projecting $\PP$ onto the Fantope (\Cref{def:fantope}), using the algorithm given by \citet{DBLP:conf/nips/VuCLR13}.
+And, see \cref{app:optimization} for more details.\looseness=-1